datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    Figure 2 – Enterprise Service Bus

-Taking into account the positives from using an ESB for your IA - some challenges still remain unresolved.
-Recent years transition towards more cloud-based solutions, hybrid solutions and the remaining tendency to focus on the systems in the ESB rather than the data itself has propelled what is called “Data Driven Architecture”.
+Taking into account the positives from using an ESB for your integration architecture - some challenges still remain unresolved.
+In recent years the transition towards more cloud-based solutions, hybrid solutions and the remaining tendency to focus on the systems in the ESB rather than the data itself has propelled what is called DDA.

-Data Driven Architecture (DDA)
+Data-Driven Architecture (DDA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As opposed to both the P2P and the ESB integration principles the Data Driven Architecture (DDA) does not focus on systems but rather the data these systems store and how it can be used in a data-centric ecosystem.
+As opposed to both the P2P and the ESB integration architectures the DDA does not focus on systems but rather the data these systems store and how it can be used in a data-centric ecosystem.
-This gives us an agile, robust IA.
-See Figure 3 – Data Driven Architecture.
+This gives us an agile and robust integration architecture.
+See Figure 3 – Data-Driven Architecture.

 .. figure:: ./media/Data_Driven_Architecture.png
    :align: center
    :alt: Figure 3 – Data_Driven_Architecture

-   Figure 3 – Data Driven Architecture
+   Figure 3 – Data-Driven Architecture

-As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on retrieving all the data in a system and connecting it internally to enhance and propagate it for usage in outbound flows.
+As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on retrieving and storing all the data from a system for the purpose of connecting it internally to enhance and propagate it for usage in outbound flows.

-As in all great things, there is risk involved.
+As in all great things there are risks involved.
-In order to utilize DDA effectively you need logical and robust principles to create flexible data flows and models.
+In order to utilise DDA effectively you need logical and robust principles to create flexible data flows and models.
 This can be achieved by always thinking ahead and leaving room for growth, which you will learn how to do throughout this course.
-If done correctly nothing beats the scalability, cost-effectiveness and possibilities a DDA provides.

 .. _datahub-1-1: